Sonnet 43: Musical settings

-"Là-bas" you may find by the Belgian 'l'ensemble de musique Nahandove' edited by Esperluète editions.

 A 2007 production by The Public Theater of King Lear in Central Park featured incidental music by Stephen Sondheim and Michael Starobin.
 It included a setting of Sonnet 43 by Sondheim.

-Laura Hawley composed a lively setting of Sonnet 43 for choir in 2013.
+In 2013 Laura Hawley composed a setting of Sonnet 43 for choir.

-The Korean-pop group Enhypen used lines from Sonnet 43 in the song Outro : The Wormhole from their second mini-album "Border: Carnival".
+In 2021 the Korean-pop group Enhypen used lines from Sonnet 43 in the song "Outro: The Wormhole" from their second extended play (EP) Border: Carnival.

-The Korean-pop group Gfriend used lines from Sonnet 43 in the opening sequence of their music video Sunny Summer in 2018.
+In 2013 the Korean-pop group Gfriend used lines from Sonnet 43 in the opening sequence of the music video of Sunny Summer.